SebastianDrynda/CarND-Extended-Kalman-Filter-Project-P6/README.md

 - `make`: This will create an executable in the build directory
 - `./ExtendedKF` :  Execute EKF implementation.

-The CMakeLists.txt is also in the src folder for using in [Eclipse](ide_profiles/Eclipse/README.md).
+The CMakeLists.txt is also in the src folder for using in [Eclipse IDE](ide_profiles/Eclipse/README.md).

 The simulator provides two datasets.
 The difference between them are: